franckLdx/ts-retry/README.md

   ```
 * `setDefaultRetryOptions(retryOptions: Partial<RetryOptions>)`: change the default retryOptions, or only the default maxTry or only the default delay).
 It always returns the full default retryOptions.
 * `getDefaultRetryOptions()`: returns the current default retry options.
+* `retryAsyncDecorator(fn: T, retryOptions?: RetryOptions)` and  `retryDecorator(fn: T, retryOptions?: RetryOptions)`: decorators that return a function with same signature than the given function.
+On decorated call, fn is called repeteadly it does not throw an exception or until retryOptions.maxTry.
 ## Wait familly
 * `wait(duration?)`: Do nothing during "duration" milliseconds
 * `waitUntil<T>(fn<T>, duration?, error?)`: waitUntil call asynchronously fn once.
 If fn complete within the duration (express in miliseconds), waitUntil returns the fn result.
 Otherwhise it thows the given error (if any) or a TimeoutError exception.